SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-1](https://user-images.githubusercontent.com/92877810/138502901-ddc92961-1536-4d94-9d3e-90061044aa91.png)

-👉Story creators can quickly change styling options for an entire story in the story preferences.
+🚩Story creators can quickly change styling options for an entire story in the story preferences.
 This enables users to quickly apply corporate themes and sync their styling across different dashboards.
 We will first apply color and table preferences in this menu.

 1. Click **File**